RowanACM/acm_typing/README.md

 this repository easier.
 If you need help with this see [this git tutorial](https://www.atlassian.com/git/tutorials/using-branches).
 * **Please** remember to make your changes on a different branch!

+### Common problems
+* When I run `npm run build` I get an error something like this:
+`Error: Requires Babel "^7.0.0-0", but was loaded with "6.26.3".`.
+This is caused by Babel being weird for some reason.
+To fix the issue you have to uninstall and reinstall it with `npm uninstall @babel/core @babel/cli` and then `npm install --save-dev @babel/core @babel/cli`.
+That should resolve the issue.